microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 ![Query logs](media/03-logs-query.png)

->💡 It can also take 1-2 minutes for the console output of an Azure Spring Cloud microservice to be read into Log Analytics.
+>💡 It can also take 1-2 minutes for the console output of an Azure Spring Apps microservice to be read into Log Analytics.

 ## Conclusion